Americastestkitchen/Americastestkitchen.github.io/_posts/2015-07-14-the-value-of-feedback.markdown

 content offerings.
 Instead of having highly structured data, we are designing this to be free flowing (think *one wysiwyg to rule them all*).

-*Stack*: Our stack for this piece of content is a Ruby on Rails backend with a shiny new React frontend utilizing both [flux](https://facebook.github.io/flux/) and [react-router](https://github.com/rackt/react-router).
+*Stack*: Our stack for this piece of content is a Ruby on Rails back-end with a shiny new React front-end utilizing both [flux](https://facebook.github.io/flux/) and [react-router](https://github.com/rackt/react-router).

 *Problem*: Our WebEdit team, the people that create all of our wonderful web